Step One: Create a Trip

 Seven of Wisconsin’s Man-Made Wonders

-You’ve probably noticed this is a state is home to creative thinkers.
-And by creative thinkers, we mean the kind of people who believe no idea is too big or too out there to give it a go and who refuse to take no for an answer.
+You’ve probably noticed this state is home to creative thinkers.
+And by creative thinkers, we mean the kind of people who believe no idea is too big or too out there to give it a go; those who refuse to take no for an answer.
 It’s that kind of aplomb that went into the creation of the Seven Man-made Wonders of Wisconsin, a list that could go on for pages but was unscientifically culled down to just seven (plus one honorable mention).
 Here is our list and the personalities behind those places.

 In alphabetical order:

-New in 2011: An exact replication of Lauri Rapala's 1950s era workshop in Finland, the only one of its kind in North America, with all the artifacts supplied by the Rapala family.
+Unrivaled Addition: In 2011, An exact replication of Lauri Rapala's 1950s era workshop in Finland was added and is the only one of its kind in North America, complete with all the artifacts supplied by the Rapala family.
 According to the Rapala website, their fishing lures have caught more world record fish than any other lure.

 Calling it the “crown jewel of National Football League stadiums” is no exaggeration.
 Lambeau Field in Green Bay is Mecca for NFL fans of all affiliations.
 Lambeau Field is open year-round, not just on game days.
 Take the stadium tour, it may be the best $11 any football fan will spend.
 Stop in the Packer Hall of Fame* to see the four Lombardi trophies.
 By the way, Lambeau Field is the longest continuously occupied stadium in the NFL and was ranked the No. 1 NFL stadium for the second year in a row by Sports Illustrated.
 For a great photo opp, have your picture taken with the towering bronze statues of team founder Curly Lambeau and legendary coach Vince Lombardi in front of the stadium.